AriFordsham/GHCWiki/repositories.md

 - **Reqd to build?**: is "no" if this library is not required to build GHC.
 We have a few of these because we use them for tests and suchlike.

-- **Installed?**: is "no" if the library is not installed in a GHC installation.
+- **Installed?**: is "no" if the library is not installed in a GHC installation, and "extra" if it is only installed if `InstallExtraPackages` is `YES`.
 All others are installed with GHC.
 See the [libraries page](commentary/libraries) for more info.

 - **GHC repo**: in every case there is a repo on `http://darcs.haskell.org/`, which contains the bits we use for building GHC every night.
 For libraries with upstream repos, this is just a lagging mirror of the master (see [Repositories/Upstream](repositories/upstream)).
 The read-only HTTP URL for the repo is `http://darcs.haskell.org/<table-entry>`.
 To get a read/write URL, replace HTTP prefix `http://darcs.haskell.org` with the SSH prefix `darcs.haskell.org:/srv/darcs`.